Bijoy Kumar Hrangkhawl

-Bijoy Kumar Hrangkhawl is the current president of The Indigenous Progressive Regional Alliance or TIPRA.
-He was the leader of the Indigenous Nationalist Party of Twipra, a political party based in the Indian state of Tripura.
+Bijoy Kumar Hrangkhawl (born 25 January 1946) is the current president of The Indigenous Progressive Regional Alliance or TIPRA.
+He was the leader of the Indigenous Nationalist Party of Twipra (INPT), a political party based in the Indian state of Tripura.

 Early life

 Marriage and family

 After finishing school in Shillong, Bijoy Kumar Hrangkhawl married Linda Hrangkhawl.
 The couple had a son Borkung Hrangkhawl.
 Borkung is now a popular singer-songwriter who is celebrated across Northeast India.